Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 • Replace some red-meat meals with beans, fish, or poultry.

-• Choose water or unsweetened drinks most of the time.
-Let steaming drinks cool before sipping.
+• Choose water or unsweetened drinks most of the time, and let steaming drinks cool before sipping.

-• Discard moldy grains, nuts, legumes, and spices.
-Avoid eating food stored in damp conditions.
+• Discard moldy grains, nuts, legumes, and spices, and avoid eating food stored in damp conditions.

-• Avoid relying on pills as a shortcut.
-World Cancer Research Fund advises against using supplements for cancer prevention.
-Review any products you take with your clinician and use the site’s supplement guides as educational background, not as a substitute for medical advice.
+• Don’t lean on pills as a shortcut.
+WCRF advises against using supplements for cancer prevention.
+Review anything you take with your clinician, and treat our supplement guides as educational background, not a substitute for medical advice.
 [WCRF, n.d.a]

 When Food Advice Is Not Enough

 Diet changes can support long-term health, but they cannot diagnose cancer or replace screening.
-Talk with a healthcare professional if you have unexplained weight loss, blood in your stool or urine, a persistent change in bowel habits, trouble swallowing, a cough or hoarseness that does not go away, a lump, unusual bleeding, or symptoms that persist without a clear reason.
-NCI lists these among possible cancer symptoms, while also stressing that other conditions can cause them.
+Talk with a healthcare professional if you have unexplained weight loss, blood in your stool or urine, a persistent change in bowel habits, trouble swallowing, a cough or hoarseness that won’t go away, a lump, unusual bleeding, or symptoms that linger without a clear reason.
+NCI lists these among possible cancer symptoms while stressing that other conditions can cause them too.
 [NCI, 2019]

 Frequently Asked Questions